How do I get a public defender appointed to my case?

 How do I get relief under Proposition 47?

-You will need to contact your attorney who represented you in your case.
+You will need to contact the attorney who represented you in your case.
 If you do not remember who your attorney is you may contact our main office for assistance at 805-541-5715